UPDATE: You have 48 hours to save big HERE on trading live with these millionaire traders in September

 If this guy NH, who makes 300,000 after three year**s, blew up his account five or six times and now he’s a success, think about all the people who aren’t successes, and they just blow up their accounts, and they don’t keep learning.
 This is the key.
 “Learning from my mistakes and learning from your teachings.”
 You always have to be thinking about learning even through the losses.
 Sadly, too many people give up when they have some small losses, you know?

-Did you really think that it was gonna be easy to be a millionaire?
+Did you really think that it was gonna be easy to become successful?
 You thought that there would be no losses?
-You thought that you could just copy all my trades and become a millionaire?
+You thought that you could just copy all my trades?
 That’s incorrect.
 All of my top students don’t copy my trades.
 None of them do.
 They are self-sufficient.
 What I teach, and I specifically say this in practically every video and every watch list and every trade alert, don’t chase alerts.
 Don’t follow anybody’s alerts or anybody’s picks.
 The reason I share them is to show you a guide of how I’m thinking.
 Why am I getting into a trade?
 Why am I getting out?
 What could I have done better?

 When I’m exiting the trade, it’s not like oh, I just mention the ticker and the price and I sell.
 I know there are a lot of chatrooms andwhere they just mention the ticker and the price and it seems so easy.
 For me, I’m much more interested in the method, in the strategy, in the thinking.
 This weekend, I’m actually working on my new guide.
 It’s gonna be called “Trader Checklist” with the seven key indicators that I look at every single trade before I risk my hard-earned money.
 And I think that you should be that meticulous, too.
 So you gotta learn, there’s no easy way to learn.